max-dingsda/ComfyUI-PromptLoop/README.md

 → Generates 3 images with one queue job!
 ```

-Created by Michel with Claude
+Ideation by max-dingsda, code by Claude-Sonnet
 "# ComfyUI-PromptLoop"